-The maps and atlases listed below are of varying graphical Review (New York) for July, 1917, will be found a fuller list; also in a pamphlet published by Edward Stanford entitled "A Selection of the Best War Maps" (London, 1917).
-The Division of Maps of the Library of Congress has prepared a typewritten catalogue of several hundred pages entitled "A List of Atlases and Maps Applicable to the Present War," but at present is without funds for its publication.
+The maps and atlases listed below are of varying geographical factors play a part in military opera- value, but all will be found useful.
+In The Geographical Review (New York) for July, 1917, will be found a fuller list; also in a pamphlet published by Edward Stanford entitled "A Selection of the Best War Maps" (London, 1917).
+The Division of Maps of the Library of Congress has prepared a typewritten catalogue of several hundred pages entitled "A List of Atlases and Maps Applicable to the Present War," but at present is without funds for its publica-